 Native Nation: Quechan

-Elia is a junior in Trumbull College majoring in Computer Science.
-In his free time, he enjoys helping around the house, playing video games, and reading.
-Elia has worked at Yale University’s Chaplain’s Office since his first year, but this is his first year working in the house.
+Elia is a senior in Trumbull College majoring in Computer Science.
+In his free time, he enjoys helping around the house, playing video games, and hosting movie nights.
 He is excited to contribute to Yale’s indigenous community.
-He is currently involved in event planning and the Indian Health and Wellness Initiative.
+He is currently involved in archiving and updating the NACC website.

 Hometown: San Francisco, California